-- "Asian" is used to refer to all people who identify as Asian American, Asian Indian, Japanese, Chinese, Cambodian, Malaysian, Pakistani, Korean, Filipino, Vietnamese, Thai, or other Asian alone and do not identify as being of Latino or Hispanic origin. - "Black" is used to refer to all people who identify as Black or African American alone and do not identify as being of Latino or Hispanic origin. - "Latinx" is used to refer to all people who identify as being of Hispanic or Latino origin, regardless of racial identification. - "Native American" is used to refer to all people who identify as Native American or Alaskan Native alone and do not identify as being of Latino or Hispanic origin.
+- "Asian & Pacific Islander" is used to refer to all people who identify as Asian American, Asian Indian, Japanese, Chinese, Cambodian, Malaysian, Pakistani, Korean, Filipino, Vietnamese, Thai, other Asian alone, Native Hawaiian or Pacific Islander alone including Guamanian, Chamorro, Samoan, Fijian, and Tongan, and do not identify as being of Latino or Hispanic origin. - "Black" is used to refer to all people who identify as Black or African American alone and do not identify as being of Latino or Hispanic origin. - "Latinx" is used to refer to all people who identify as being of Hispanic or Latino origin, regardless of racial identification. - "Some other race" is used to refer to all people who identify as Native American or Alaskan Native alone, people who identify with multiple racial categories, and people who identify with a single racial category not included in this list and that do not identify as being of Latino or Hispanic origin. - "White" is used to refer to all people who identify as white alone and do not identify as being of Latino or Hispanic origin.